D1 road (Croatia)

 The state road D1 (Državna cesta D1) is a national highway in Croatia.
 It is a one-lane highway that spans from Macelj border crossing in the north via Krapina, Zagreb, Karlovac, Slunj, Gračac, Knin, Sinj, ending in Split.
 It is 421.2 km long overall.

-Before the A1 and A2 dual carriage motorways have been completed (in 2005 and 2007 respectively), the D1 was probably the busiest road during the summer in Croatia as it connected the northern border as well as the city of Zagreb with the tourist resorts at the Adriatic Sea.
+Before the A1 and A2 dual carriage motorways were completed in 2005 and 2007, respectively, the D1 was probably the busiest road during the summer in Croatia as it connected the northern border as well as the city of Zagreb with the tourist resorts on the Adriatic Sea.
 Since then, the traffic has waned significantly, but the D1 remains relevant as an alternative to the tolled highways.

 Route description

 North of Zagreb the D1 is mostly parallel to the A2 motorway up to the Krapina interchange, connecting to a number of the A2 interchanges directly or via connector roads.
 It also runs parallel with railway tracks in some sections running through hilly terrain.

 A part of the D1 state road is concurrent with other routes: the A2 motorway between Zaprešić and Jankomir interchanges, the A3 motorway between Jankomir and Lučko interchanges, the D3 state road between the A3 motorway Lučko interchange and Karlovac, the D6 state road in Karlovac, the D33 state road in Knin and the D219 state road in Sinj.

 Parts of the D1 have been upgraded to expressway (brza cesta) status.
 Currently two sections of the D1 are considered as such, since they comprise dual carriageways or are currently expanded to four traffic lanes: